PeterWone/Antipodean/spike/treadmill-6-centralism.md

 *Final shot: A small community meeting where people make decisions face-to-face, no central authority, no distant regulators—just people working together.*

-**NARRATOR (V.O.):** Perhaps the answer isn't better centralization, but less centralization.
-Perhaps the solution to the fox guarding the henhouse isn't a better fox, but no fox at all.
+**NARRATOR (V.O.):** Better centralization just burns the candle at both ends.
+The world searches for an honest fox to guard the henhouse, when the real answer is no fox at all.
 Perhaps the greatest strength isn't the power to coordinate everything, but the wisdom to coordinate only what must be coordinated, leaving the rest to people who know their own needs better than any distant authority ever could.

 ### A Pattern Revealed